pr2database/EukRef-workshop-2023/README.md

 - `pr2_annotated` is TRUE if the sequence is part of the PR2 database and false if it is not been annotated
 - `species_old` should not be changed if you edit the species column

+### Groups exported

+#### Picozoa

+- Number of sequences exported - annotated: 293
+- Number of sequences exported - other: 176

+#### Chlorophyta

+- Number of sequences exported - annotated: 12184
+- Number of sequences exported - other: 9646

+#### Amoebozoa

+- Number of sequences exported - annotated: 3331
+- Number of sequences exported - other: 9060

+#### Microsporida

+- Number of sequences exported - annotated: 1345
+- Number of sequences exported - other: 2096

+#### Rhodophyta

+- Number of sequences exported - annotated: 2458
+- Number of sequences exported - other: 2986

+#### Suessiales

+- Number of sequences exported - annotated: 542
+- Number of sequences exported - other: 594

+#### Dinophyceae

+- Number of sequences exported - annotated: 7591
+- Number of sequences exported - other: 6062

+#### Metazoa

+- Number of sequences exported - annotated: 47482
+- Number of sequences exported - other: 88321

+#### Fungi

+- Number of sequences exported - annotated: 57020
+- Number of sequences exported - other: 101780